Brussels, 22 October 2020

 EaP Panel on Governance and Public Administration Reform, October 2020

-The EaP Panel on Governance and Public Administration Reform focused on the impact of COVID-19 crisis on Public Administration.
-EaP CSF representatives Ianina Spinei (Transparency International Moldova, Moldova) and Yurii Krivorotko (Lev Sapieha Foundation, Belarus) discussed with EU stakeholders the current state of governance and recent accomplishments as well as areas, where further improvements and reforms need to be taken in light of the current health crisis.
+The EaP Panel on Governance and Public Administration Reform focused on the impact of the COVID-19 crisis on Public Administration.
+EaP CSF representatives Ianina Spinei (Transparency International Moldova, Moldova) and Yurii Krivorotko (Lev Sapieha Foundation, Belarus) discussed with EU stakeholders the current state of governance and recent accomplishments, as well as areas, where further improvements and reforms need to be taken in light of the current health crisis.

 Participants from the Eastern Partnership countries underlined that the COVID-19 crisis has revealed several issues that need to be considered to further improve and reform Public Administration, for instance, digitalising public services.
 A significant progress has been made in Belarus, mentioned EaP CSF representative Yurii Krivorotko.
 From 2021, every citizen will be able to use digital signatures.
-In addition, an office coordinator for digital reforms has been established, to increase the efficiency of Public Administration in Belarus.
+In addition, an office coordinator for digital reforms has been established to increase the efficiency of Public Administration in Belarus.

 Involving civil society on a larger scale in the monitoring of results and learning points will lead to a more sustainable Public Administration, mentioned Martins Krievins, Regional Manager for EU Neighbourhood East at SIGMA (OECD).
 The exchange of best practices and knowledge between fellow members of civil society represents an efficient way to help achieve tangible results in this area.